pmop/my-cms-blog-toy-app/README.md

 # Simple CMS

-Simple CMS built on Ruby on Rails with support for rich text editing with Trix Editor/Active Text (Rails 6). **[Toy Project]**.

-Also supports authentication with Devise.
+Simple CMS built on top of Ruby on Rails.
+Uses Trix editor for rich text, supports tagging, and user authentication with Devise.

-Ruby 2.6.6

-Rails 6.

 ![Image of the landing page](https://raw.githubusercontent.com/pmop/my-cms-blog-toy-app/blob/.screenshots/a.png)